 Carpenter ants are very common on Long Island.
 These ants are large–a little over ½ inch.
 They can be black, red and black, red or brown.
 You can actually spot narrow worn paths from where they’re foraging.

 Carpenter ants have strong jaws to create their nests.
-The ants expel debris when creating their tunnels which consists of sawdust-like shavings, fragments of insulation and insect body parts.
+The ants expel debris when creating their tunnels which consist of sawdust-like shavings, fragments of insulation, and insect body parts.
 This debris is a good indication of an active infestation.

 If a carpenter ant bites you, it can be temporarily painful.